UnicycleDumpTruck/jumpy-crab/README.md

 ## Future plans

 - Perhaps the current level could be shown on the screen?
 Maybe a better system of levels, beyond just faster animals and music?
-- Better or shorter descriptions of biomimicry?
+- Better conveyance of biomimicry idea?
 - Other objects to avoid, such as the occasional floating boulder.
 Boulders could damage the sub, but not end the game immediately.

 ## Animal Pixel Art